Tinker0425/PetFinderAPI/README.md

 Pet Finder API [docs](https://www.petfinder.com/developers/v2/docs/) in an automated, scalable, and efficient manner.
 The **solution** is an end-to-end data pipeline leveraging **Python, CI/CD, DBT, Google BigQuery, and Google Cloud Storage**, with automation via **GitHub Actions**.

-The key steps include:
+The architecture of the data pipeline involves several components:

-1. **Data Ingestion**: Extracting pet adoption data from the PetFinder API.
+1. **Data Ingestion**: Extracting pet adoption data from the PetFinder API using Python.
 2. **Storage & Processing**: Using **Google Cloud Storage (GCS) as a data lake** and **Python with Terraform** for automation.
 3. **Data Warehousing**: Moving processed data from GCS to **Google BigQuery** using Python.
 4. **Data Transformation**: Using **DBT** to clean, model, and optimize data by processing and transforming the data for meaningful insights using partitioning and clustering.
-5. **Visualization**: Creating a **Looker dashboard** with 2 tiles of insights on pet adoption trends.
+5. **Visualization**: Creating a **Google Data Studio Looker dashboard** with 2 tiles of insights on pet adoption trends.
 6. **Automation**: Using **GitHub Actions** for automated daily batch processing.

+# TODO IMAGE of FLOW
+User clone, create PetFinder API and add secrets, create GCP project and service account and add secrets.
+Then run terraform action yml to create bucket and bigquery, then action daily run will add csv to bucket and data to bigquery.
+TODO - This will then run dbt for transformations, then looker

 ## :cloud: Cloud